AutumnRivers/Harvest-December-Reharvested-Portable/readme.md

 I got to know this VN thanks to takoyaki who contacted me in one of my Repositories, letting me know about this project and Autumn's work.

-Afterwards he kindly passed me all the files of Autumn's work so I could have a better management of the project (also on Renpy SDK).
+Afterwards she kindly passed me all the files of Autumn's work so I could have a better management of the project (also on Renpy SDK).

 I must say that I'm finding this VN particularly interesting, really "lively" humour with an engaging story.